Founder and Executive Director

 Since January 2013, Nicole Trenholm joined Matt in developing Ocean Research Project’s Program.
 Nicole coordinated and led the scientific objectives of the Summer 2013 first Ocean Research Project offshore 80 day expedition R/V AULT in the North Atlantic Sargasso Gyre collecting marine plastics debris and led a Chesapeake Bay habitat restoration study in Fall of 2013.
 Nicole is a 100 ton USCG Nearshore licensed Captain.

-Her love for sailing and the marine community came rapidly after obtaining a Geology degree at Philadelphia’s LaSalle University and acting as a visiting deckhand and environmental educator to Tall Ship Schooners A. J. Meerwald and Virginia.
-Nicole is dedicated to contributing to the marine science community and providing open source information that can be used for multiple interpretations that lead to understanding the ocean condition and how we can sustain mankind’s symbiotic relationship.
+Her love for sailing came rapidly after obtaining a Geology degree at Philadelphia’s LaSalle University and acting as a visiting deckhand and environmental educator to Tall Ship Schooners A. J. Meerwald and Virginia.
+Nicole is dedicated to providing open source information that can be used for multiple interpretations that lead to understanding the ocean condition and how we can sustain mankind’s symbiotic relationship.
+Nicole is a proud member of the Society of Women Geographers.